hpe-dev-incubator/hpe-dev-portal/content/blog/okta-sso-integration-for-green-lake-and-aruba-central.md

 * Step 3: Export the SAML 2.0 IdP metadata
 * Step 4: Configure the SAML connection in GreenLake

-**Step 1: Create an Okta SAML Application**
+**Step 1: Create an Okta SAML application**

 1. Log in to the Okta administration console.
-2. Click **Applications > Create App Integration.** The Create a new app integration window opens.
+2. Click **Applications > Create new app integration.** The Create a new app integration window opens.
 3. Select SAML 2.0 and click Next.

 ![](/img/ws-image0.png)

-Provide a name for the Aruba GreenLake SSO service (Okta Application)
+Provide a name for the Aruba GreenLake SSO service (Okta application)

 ![](/img/ws-image1.png)